rishipat160/PrecisionAI/README.md

 After some research...
 *First steps: data collection*
-- Get a manifest.json from TCGA website, use GDC API to download manifest
+- Get a manifest.json from TCGA website, use manifest.txt for reference
-- Download all .svs slides script
+    - Batch download 50GB at a time
--> Get all clinical data files script via TCGA Identifer
+    - Check if downloaded already and used,